 5.3 The approval process normally takes four (4) to six (6) weeks to complete, following which the Office of Protocol of the Department of Foreign Affairs and International Trade will send a Note to the diplomatic mission of the foreign State concerned.
 Incomplete applications on the part of diplomatic missions will delay processing.

-5.4 Until the appointment of the defence, military, naval and air attaché has been officially approved, the prospective candidate cannot be admitted to the exercise of his/her functions or otherwise hold himself/herself out as a defence, military, naval and air attachés, nor must he/she arrange for “accreditation calls” at the National Defence Headquarters.
-Also, during the approval process, the prospective candidate must not apply for an entry visa, nor should he/she travel to Canada.
+5.4 Until the appointment of the defence, military, naval and air attaché has been officially approved, the prospective candidate cannot be admitted to the exercise of his/her functions or otherwise represent himself/herself as a defence, military, naval and air attachés, nor must he/she arrange for “accreditation calls” at the National Defence Headquarters.
+Also, during the approval process, the prospective candidate must not apply for an Temporary Resident Visa (TRV), nor should he/she travel to Canada.
 However, should circumstances bring him/her to travel to Canada for private or business reasons unrelated to his future posting, such person will not enjoy diplomatic status under the Vienna Convention on Diplomatic Relations.

 5.5 In the case of defence, military, naval and air attachés whose appointment has been officially accepted by Canada, as per 5.2 above, the supervising diplomatic mission may request his/her diplomatic accreditation.
 In such case, provisions of Guidelines on Accreditation and Circular Note XDC-0708 of August 1, 2008 will apply.
 Diplomatic missions can also arrange for “accreditation calls” through the Directorate of Protocol and Foreign Liaison (DPFL3) of the Department of National Defence.

 5.6 Questions pertaining to tax and customs privileges of defence, military, naval and air attachés should be directed to the Privileges and Immunities Unit.